 Yard Waste Disposal

-All York County residents can recycle outdated and worn-out electronics at Fairview Township’s Electronics Recycling drop off located at 55 Fairview Road, New Cumberland, PA 17070.
-Hours for the drop off.
-Questions concerning the electronic recycling can be directed to Fairview Township at 717-901-5200.
+All York County residents can recycle outdated and worn-out electronics at Fairview Township’s Electronics Recycling drop off located at 285 Spangler’s Mill Road, New Cumberland, PA 17070.
+Questions concerning the electronic recycling can be directed to Fairview Township at 717-901-5261.
 Carroll Township will NOT be collecting electronics.

 Covered Device Recycling Act – Beginning January 24, 2013, Pennsylvania’s “Covered Device Recycling Act” (Act 108) will prohibit residents from placing “covered devices” at the curb for waste pick-up.
 Under the Act, waste haulers will NOT pick up these electronics.